sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

   </figure>
 </div>

+## Are you a first time user of Campaigns?

+If you are a first-time user of Campaigns, we recommend that you read through the following sections of the documentation:

+1. Read through the **How it works** section below and **watch the video** to get an understanding of how Campaigns work.
+1. Go through the "[Getting started](./getting_started.md)" instructions to setup your Sourcegraph instance for Campaigns.
+1. Create your first campaign from a set of patches by reading "[Creating a campaign from patches](./creating_campaign_from_patches.md)".
+1. Create a manual campaign to track the progress of already-existing pull requests on your code host: "[Creating a manual campaign](./creating_manual_campaign.md)".

+At this point you're ready to explore the [**example campaigns**](./examples/index.md) and [create your own action definitions](./actions.md) and campaigns.

 ## How it works

 Campaigns allow you to use the `src` CLI and leverage Sourcegraph's search powers to execute code and Docker containers in all the repositories yielded by a single search query and save and inspect the produced **patches**.